 How is the fellowship offered?

-The fellowship is offered as a one-year clinical based experience along with post graduate level courses in oncology nursing.
-In addition, fellows will participate in a core curriculum of clinical study that will ensure exposure to the entire spectrum of oncology care from prevention to end of life.
+The fellowship is offered as a twelve-month clinical based experience along with didactic training, simulation, and skills workshops.
+In addition, fellows will participate in a core curriculum of clinical study that will ensure exposure to the entire spectrum of oncology care, from prevention to end of life.

 Where is the fellowship offered?

-The fellowship is based at the The University of Texas MD Anderson Cancer Center in Houston.
+The fellowship is based at the The University of Texas MD Anderson Cancer Center in Houston, TX.

 When is the program offered?